LoyolaChicagoBooks/operatingsystems/source/processes.rst

 Preliminaries
 -----------------

--  Code for examples in these notes can be found at https://github.com/gkthiruvathukal/systems-code-examples.
+-  Code for examples in maintained at |systems-code-examples-url|

--  You can use ``git clone https://github.com/gkthiruvathukal/systems-code-examples`` to clone to a folder ``systems-code-examples``.
+-  You can use |systems-code-examples-clone| to clone to a folder ``systems-code-examples``.

 -  All subsequent examples that are full-working demonstrations will be referenced as ``systems-code-examples/<example-name>``.